A bimonthly book club dedicated to chronic illness & disability representation.

 We use affiliate links to assist with hosting costs.
 Our reviews are not sponsored.

 Our mission is to create a community for our fellow bookish friends that highlights and centers disabled voices.
-Every month, we read a book with disability representation & discuss our thoughts at the end of the month via a group chat.
+Every other month, we read a book with disability representation & discuss our thoughts at the end of the month via a group chat.

 Although we hope to find fellow spoonies & disabled book lovers, this club is open to everyone seeking to diversify their shelves!